 If a default listing is correct, it cannot be removed.

-However, the new comprehensive credit reporting system will enable you to show credit providers that you can manage your debts despite past issues.
-Under the new system, your credit report may include your repayment history information for consumer credit provided by licensed credit providers .
+However, the credit reporting system enables you to show credit providers that you can manage your debts despite past issues.
+Your credit report may include your repayment history information for consumer credit provided by some credit providers.
 If you can show you are now repaying your consumer credit obligations on time, a credit provider who is permitted to see your repayment history information may take this into account when reviewing your credit application.

 Be wary of ‘credit repair’ companies that will offer – for a fee – to remove a default listing from your credit report .
 If the listing is correct, it can’t be removed.
 If you think the listing may be incorrect, you can sort this out yourself.